 What is a Gastroenterologist?
 All You Need to Know About One

-This definitive guide gives you all the information about what gastroenterology is all about, when and why should you see a gastroenterologist.
+This definitive guide gives you all the information about what gastroenterology is all about, when and why should you see a specialist.
 You can learn about the training these doctors get and how they can treat you.
 Check out this guide and learn how it can help you.
 Following are the main topics:

 - What is Gastroenterology?

-- Why Should You See A Gastroenterologist?
+- Why Should You See A Specialist ?

-- Training and Area of Expertise of a Gastroenterologist
+- Training and Area of Expertise

 - Preventive Care for Cancer